-Open-ended are those questions that a sender makes to one or several receivers to obtain some information in response.
+Open-ended are those questions that a sender makes to encourage one or several receivers to obtain some information in response.
 For example: Where is my wallet?

 Open-Ended Questions: Definition